 This course will introduce students to diverse nonprofit revenue options that can sustain an organization's resource and fund development efforts.
 Students will expand their knowledge of the opportunities that exist for sustainable income and learn which revenue options are most appropriate for various types of organizations.
 Prerequisite: NPM 515 or ACT 210.
-Offered on an as-needed basis.
+Offered as needed.